 Oregon corporations have reported receiving a questionable solicitation entitled "2015-Annual Minutes Form."

 This form can be easily mistaken for correspondence from the State of Oregon.
 Although corporations are required to maintain annual minutes, they are not required to file these with the Secretary of State Corporation Division.

 Although the company offering this so-called service is in another state, the solicitation lists a return address of 3760 Market St NE, Suite 450, Salem, OR 97301.
 The address has contributed to the mistaken belief that the mailing is an official correspondence.

 Despite its appearance, the Annual Records Solicitation Form (PDF) solicitation was not sent by the Secretary of State Corporation Division.
 It is neither authorized nor sanctioned in any way by the State of Oregon.

 Official business correspondence from the Secretary of State Corporation Division always contains these elements:

 - An image of the Oregon state seal.

 - The words “Secretary of State Corporation Division."

-We urge Oregon businesses to read solicitations carefully to determine whether they are actually from a government agency and require a response.
-At first glance some questionable solicitations from private organizations are difficult to distinguish from government correspondence.
-Only a close reading reveals a disclaimer noting that the organization is not government-affiliated.
+The Secretary of State urges Oregon businesses to read solicitations carefully to determine if they are actually from a government agency and require a response.
+At first glance, some questionable solicitations from private organizations are difficult to distinguish from official government correspondence.
+Only a close reading reveals a disclaimer noting that the organization is not government affiliated.

-We also urge businesses to avoid paying a fee for a service that isn't required.
+The Secretary of State also urges businesses to avoid paying a fee for a service that isn't required.